EGI-Federation/impact-report/libs/ALICE/README.md

-# Parsing scientific publications of the ALICE experiment
+# Parsing the scientific publications of the ALICE experiment

 With this script we will: